om-bhutki/digital-business-card/README.md

 # Digital Business card
-Simple static page created using bootstrap and react.js to display cards of employees.
+Simple static page created using bootstrap and react.js to display cards of employees with their info.